MarkEMarkEMark/G35-MEO-Programs/README.md

 Feel free to email me if you have any problems setting up.

-Thanks to sowbug and, of course, Robert Quattlebaum (DeepDarc - http://www.deepdarc.com/2010/11/27/hacking-christmas-lights/)
+Thanks to sowbug (Mike Tsao) and, of course, Robert Quattlebaum (DeepDarc - http://www.deepdarc.com/2010/11/27/hacking-christmas-lights/) and Scott Harris and Paul Martis